Kaysanites: Shia Islam and Kaysanites

-The Kaysanites pursued an activist anti-establishment policy against the Umayyads, aiming to transfer leadership of the Muslims to Alids and accounted for the allegiance of the bulk of the Shi'a populace (even overshadowing the Imamis) until shortly after the Abbasid revolution.
-Initially they broke away from the religiously moderate attitudes of the early Kufan Shi'a.
+The Kaysanites pursued an activist anti-establishment policy against the Umayyads, aiming to transfer leadership of the Muslims to Alids, and accounted for the allegiance of the bulk of the Shi'a populace until shortly after the Abbasid revolution.
+They broke away from the religiously moderate attitudes of the early Kufan Shi'a.
 Most of the Kaysanites support came from superficially Islamicized Mawalis in southern Iraq, Persia and elsewhere, as well as other supporters in Iraq, particularly in Kufa and Al-Mada'in (Ctesiphon).

-Following the death of Muhammad ibn al-Hanafiyyah, the bulk of the Kaysanites acknowledged the Imamate of Abd-Allah ibn Muhammad ibn al-Hanafiyyah (a.k.a.
-Abu Hashim, the eldest son of Muhammad ibn al-Hanafiyyah, d.
-716).
-This sub-sect (a.k.a.
-Hashimiyya, named after Abu Hashim), which comprised the majority of the Kaysanites was the earliest Shi'ite group whose teachings and revolutionary stance were disseminated in Persia, especially in Greater Khorasan, where it found adherents among the Mawalis and Arab settlers.

-By the end of the Umayyad period the majority of the Hashimiyya, transferred their allegiance to the Abbasid family and they played an important role in the propaganda campaign that eventually led to the successful Abbasid revolution.
+Following the death of Muhammad ibn al-Hanafiyya, the bulk of the Kaysanites acknowledged the Imamate of Abd Allah ibn Muhammad ibn al-Hanafiyya (Abu Hashim, the eldest son of Muhammad ibn al-Hanafiyya, d.
+98 AH / 716).
+This sub-sect (the Hashimiyya, named after Abu Hashim), which comprised the majority of the Kaysanites was the earliest Shi'ite group whose teachings and revolutionary stance were disseminated in Persia, especially in Khorasan, where it found adherents among the Mawalis and Arab settlers.
+By the end of the Umayyad period, the majority of the Hashimiyya transferred their allegiance to the Abbasid family, and they played an important role in the propaganda campaign that eventually led to the successful Abbasid revolution.

 However, the Kaysanites did not survive as a sect, even though they occupied a majority position among the Shi'a until shortly after the Abbasid revolution.
 The remaining Kaysanites who had not joined the Abbasid party sought to align themselves with alternative Shi'a communities.
 Therefore, in Khurasan and other eastern lands many joined the Khurramites.
 In Iraq they joined Ja'far al-Sadiq or Muhammad al-Nafs al-Zakiyya, who were then the main Alid claimants to the Imamate.
 However, with the demise of the activist movement of al-Nafs az-Zakiyya, Ja'far al-Sadiq emerged as their main rallying point.
-Hence, by the end of the 8th century the majority of the Kaysanites had turned to other Imams.
+Hence, by the end of the 8th century (end of the 2nd century AH) the majority of the Kaysanites had turned to other Imams.

 Kaysanite sub-sects

 The Kaysanite Shi'a sect split into numerous sub-sects throughout its history.
 These splits would occur after a Kaysanite leader died and his followers would divide by pledging their allegiance to different leaders, with each sub-sect claiming the authenticity of its own leader.

-When Muhammad ibn al-Hanafiyyah died in 700 the Kaysanites split into at least three distinct sub-sects:
+When Muhammad ibn al-Hanafiyya died in 700 the Kaysanites split into at least three distinct sub-sects: